Top 10 Cross Country Ski Spots in the Finger Lakes Region

 Located on the high wooded ridge just west of Honeoye Lake, this state recreation area is one of the go-to places for Rochester-area skiers.
 Harriet Hollister features a 20-mile network of trails through mature forest with several trails groomed by the Rochester Cross Country Ski Foundation.
 Trails are marked with the cross country skier in mind including grade and difficulty levels.
 Elevations are above 2,000 feet, which makes it a better bet for snow cover than many other locations.
 Be sure to check out the Overlook Trail for a panoramic view of Honeoye Lake while you are there.

 Located in the Southern Tier just north of Owego, Oakley Corners features a network of 13 miles of trails that were built by the Triple Cities Ski Club.
 This 1,000-acre forest is located about a half-hour drive from both Ithaca and Binghamton.
-In addition to passing through typical stands of hardwoods and conifers, the trails also provide access to a marshy lake.
 The state forest is divided into northern and southern sections by Dutchtown Road and though the forest remains mostly the same, skiers will find flatter terrain in the southern section and slightly more rugged difficult trails in the northern section.

 Gentler rides on rail-trails…